AmishaP-03/WebpackStarter/README.md

         npm install --save-dev style-loader css-loader

 1. css-loader -> Teaches webpack how to import and parse CSS files
-2. style-loader -> Teaches webpack what to do with the content of the CSS file (i.e inject them to a style tag in HTML document)
+2. style-loader -> Teaches webpack what to do with the content of the CSS file (i.e inject them to a style tag in HTML document in bundle.js)

     <img src="./lectureAssests/styleCssLoader.png" alt="Style CSS Loader">

+Add rule for them in webpack.config.js

+# Loading CSS in a separate file instead of bundle.js

+Why?

+- Loading CSS in a separate file is a lot faster than loading them along with JS in a single file because of browser's functionality of handling parallel download requests.

+Library to install and add in webpack.config.js:

+        npm install --save-dev mini-css-extract-plugin

+- This plugin extracts all the CSS code in the project into one separate file (diff from the JS file).
+- It requires webpack 5 to work.
+- Compared to the extract-text-webpack-plugin (deprecated):

+    - Async loading
+    - No duplicate compilation (performance)
+    - Easier to use
+    - Specific to CSS

+What happens next?

+- After re-building, webpack picks up the CSS code and bundles them into a separate file (style.css as name specified in webpack.config.js) in the dist folder.
+- Since CSS is not added along with JS in a single file, it is also not injected into the style tag of the HTML document.
+- We will explicitly add it to the index.html file via a link tag.